History of Tierra Oaks - Redding, CA

 In July of this year, Tierra Oaks Golf Club was host to the 10th annual Northern California Amateur Championship.
 This annual NCGA sanctioned event drew players from the Northern California and Southern Oregon.
 The NCGA representative John Nakamura presented a memorial plaque to the General Manager Dan Kowall on the #1 Tee, A picture of the presentation is shown here.

-Dan Kowall, the first General Manager who was also the Head Golf Professional early on, left the club in May.
+Dan Kowall, the first General Manager who was also the Head Golf Professional left the club in May.

 Blackpointe Homes acquired the surrounding undeveloped property along with the remaining lots in phase 1 of the development.
 They proposed smaller homes to be built in clusters that would allow a large amount of open space on the vacant property.
 The homes were planned to have less stringent CC&R's and be smaller than the original phase of homes.
 As expected the plan was met with disdain from the existing property owners.
 Ultimately it was approved although they were unable to attain financing to build, and the plan failed.